 Sacred kingship is the idea that true rule descends from heaven and must mirror divine order on earth.

 In the ancient world, kingship was not merely political administration.
 The king stood between the gods and the people, the heavens and the land, the temple and the city.
-A righteous king established order, upheld justice, guarded the cult, defended the land, and renewed the covenant between heaven and earth.
+A righteous king established order, upheld justice, guarded the current religious cult, defended the land, and renewed the covenant between heaven and earth.

 The first empire is the shadow and extension of this pattern.
 When kingship expands beyond right order, it becomes domination.
 The sacred king becomes the tyrant.
 The temple-city becomes the imperial machine.
 Nimrod, Sargon, Pharaoh, Nebuchadnezzar, David, Solomon, and Caesar all stand within this tension between divine rule and imperial force.